cainesap/mapMakeR/worldMaps/README.md

-mapMakeR
+worldMaps
 ========

-mapmaking in R; building on work of others [with due credit given]
+Mapping the World in R; building on work of others [with due credit given]

 #### Background
 I needed to make a map with several requirements: